AdamHayse/WTF-Backup/README.md

 	- If a prompt for a username and password appears, enter your username and password.
 	- This prompt generally only happens once, so I don't remember the exact process.
 If you can't figure it out, then you probably shouldn't be using this VCS strategy.
 10. That's it.
 You can close Command Prompt.
 Note: Remote backup will not happen automatically when exiting that game like the local backup does.
 It must be pushed manually.
-Push manually by opening right clicking in the empty space within the directory, clicking "Git Bash Here", and then entering the following command:
+Push manually by right clicking in the empty space within the directory, clicking "Git Bash Here", and then entering the following command:

 	    git push